All News Blog Videos

 We can also assist you with consular legalisation, or with getting an apostille from the Foreign, Commonwealth and Development Office (FCDO).
 Either one will be a requirement, as you cannot use documents overseas without legalisation or an apostille.

-For apostilles, we work closely with the FCDO which allows us to offer a standard apostille service that takes 10 to 15 days, and a fast-track service that takes 5 to 7 days.
+For apostilles, we work closely with the FCDO which allows us to offer a standard apostille service and a fast-track service.
+The number of days the services take can vary based on the time of year, but fast-track will always be faster.

 You can visit our webpage to learn more about our fees and see how much our services cost.